gxono/Apollonius.jl/docs/src/tangency.md

 The blocks in this section are run when the documentation is built, and each figure comes from the code above it; only the geometry is shown.
 The figures use one color code: blue for the given objects, green for the construction aids, purple for what is found.
+In each part, the first block builds the objects inside [`@to_luxor_picture!`](@ref), which fits them to the canvas and replaces each name with the fitted object.

 ### A circle through two points, tangent to a line

 The center of the circle is at the same distance from `a` and from `b`, so it is on the perpendicular bisector of `[a, b]`.
 It is also at that same distance from the line, which is what tangency means.
+The line is infinite, so it is marked `@unbounded`: it is fitted like the rest but does not set the size of the canvas.

 ```@example geo
 using Luxor: sethue, setline, setdash, fontsize, label, julia_blue, julia_green, julia_red, julia_purple # hide